National Day of Reflection - Tuesday 23rd March 2021

-While working online during the lockdown period, it is more important than ever that children are keeping safe online.
+While working online (including remote learning), it is more important than ever that children are keeping safe online.
 Please visit the Think you know website for a range of ideas and activities about online safety.

 ChatHealth is an NHS approved secure and confidential text messaging service.
 To access ChatHealth - Text 07480 635297 (young people) or 07507 332157 (parents/carers)

 From 9.00am to 5.00pm Monday - Friday, there are experienced clinicians waiting to help.
 Messages outside this time frame will receive an automated response letting you know when you will receive a reply, and who to contact for immediate help.
 Texts cost the same as a standard text.